Rubix982/Scapest/ACM-W x GDSC, Scavenger Hunt 2022/README.md

 ### Sol# 3

 Using the key, take the first character of the key, subtract the difference of the first character of the key and the first character of the encrypted string, to get back the first character of the decrypted string.
 If the characters of the key run out, start again from the first index.
+The key is "GAKQLA", found in the previous solution

+The decrypted form is,

 "CONGRATULATIONS ON HAVING MADE IT SO FAR.
-WE ARE 0307.
+WE ARE ANONYMOUS.
 WE ARE RESPONSIBLE FOR THE BREAK IN AT BANK.
-WE DO NOT PREFER LOOSE ENDS.
+WE DO NOT PREFER LOSE ENDS.
 MRS EVA IS RESPONSIBLE FOR THE MISHAP AT THE BANK.
 WE HAVE ACQUIRED ALL OF THE BANK'S BACKUP DATA.
 A BANK WE BELIEVE TO BE CORRUPT, AIDING IN MONEY LAUNDERING.

+NOW GO TO THE AUDITORIUM, AND GIVE THEM THE KEY "SIKE THAT THE WRONG CODE"

+HEH, BY THE WAY, A FLAG AWAITS YOU IN THE NEW BUILDING AS WELL.WAVE IT WHEN YOU FOUND IT, AND BRING IT TO US

 WE SHALL MEET AGAIN SOON.
-0307."
+ANONYMOUS."

+Reversing, the encrypted form is,

+"IOXWCAZUVQEIUNC EY HGVSDR MGDO YE SU FKH.
+HE GRO QYOTYWEFS.
+CE KHP RKSZEYSOBVU QOX TRU MRKAU YY AZ BKDV.
+WK DY DZT VROVPR ROCU PNJS.
+WHD EBA SI CEYPYDDIHLO VZR ZHO CTSNAZ QE TNE LQYK.
+CE RQGE GCAKTRKD KBW OL TRU MATK'C RLCQUZ TLTG.
+A LQYK CE LUWIKVO JZ BK CYHCUVT, KYOITG SD XOTEI BLUTDOHTNM.

+NYM RO ZO DXP AADSJZROUW, QYD MIFU EHKM DXP KKY "CYVE ZHKJ EHK WBEYG IONU"

+SEN, BI JSE CAI, Q QLGG KMLIZS IEF IT TRU YEC BEYWDONQ QD WKLV.MLVK ID MSET YYK QOANN YE, ATD LHTNM ID JZ UY

+WO ISARL WUPT GGKYY SUOX.
+QYOTYWEFS."